 1. Heat oven to 350F

 3. Separate egg yolks

-4. Put blueberries in a food processor and let it run until it gets to consistency of a jello.
-When you shake them, they wobble but stay in one piece.
+4. Put blueberries in a food processor and let it run until it gets to the consistency of a jello.
+When you shake the cup, the content should wobble but stay in one piece.
 Can you see where I scratched the surface with the spoon?
 The groove stayed and didn’t fill up with juice.
 Transfer blueberries to a new container because we will be using the processor in the next step.
 You can wash it now before the next step.
 Or not.
-(We will be putting blueberries back in in step 7)
+(We will be putting blueberries back in step 7)

 5. Beat zest and egg yolks in a food processor for longer than you think you need.
 About 3-5 minutes.

 6. Add sweetened condensed milk and beat until thickened.
 About 3 minutes.